What is MPLS network & How MPLS Works? : All You Need To Know

 Contrary to popular belief, MPLS is not a type of internet connection, but an encapsulation and switching technique.
 Designed and deployed in a hub-and-spoke technology, MPLS backhauls the branch traffic to the cloud via a centralized data center or the headquarters.

 Why use MPLS Networks?
 In many ways, Multiprotocol Label Switching (MPLS) networks are the glue that holds business operations together.
 Without them, a good portion of modern-day productivity as we know it would come to a grinding halt.

-But what is the relevance of MPLS in networking as most companies begin to operate across continents, move application from on-premises data centers to cloud and SaaS, and also allow employees to work remotely throughout the world.
+But what is the relevance of an MPLS network as most companies begin to operate across continents, move applications from on-premises data centers to cloud and SaaS, and also allow employees to work remotely throughout the world?
 These organizations need a way to keep everyone connected and for work to happen just as quickly as the days when everyone worked together in one office building and applications were in a closed environment.
 For a long time, MPLS provided that solution, but it’s becoming more difficult to maintain as globalization increases.

 The cracks in that once-solid foundation are beginning to show.
 Is it time for your organization to consider an MPLS alternative?
 This post will bring you up to speed on what you need to know about MPLS networks so you can make that decision and take steps to put a new solution in place if needed.